saibodicherla/Ecart-Checkout_Template/README.md

-## shoppingCart Template for frontend
+## cart-Checkout Template for frontend

 # Purpose